luisjmarrero/DopUsdExchangeRate/README.md

  - `GET /rates/all` : Get all rates with pagination and sorting
  - `POST /backup` : Trigger a manual backup of rates to the scripts folder
  - `GET /health` : Health check endpoint
+- All rate objects now include `sell_change` and `buy_change` fields, which represent the change from the previous rate for each sync.

 ## Development Setup